KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-15-thread-safety.md

 We just learned how we can keep track of users by using sessions, so now our web apps can handle multiple users.
 An important thing to keep in mind is that uses will often be doing things at the same time!
 Think about it this way: you wouldn't want to have to wait until another user is done reading this tutorial before you can read it, would you?
 And in the real world servers can handle hundreds (or more) of requests per second, so our web apps have to handle multiple requests simultaneously.

 Behind the scenes, the way this works is through threading.
-You can read [this tutorial](https://docs.oracle.com/javase/tutorial/essential/concurrency/) for a good background, but here are the basics:
+You can read [Oracle docs - concurrency tutorial](https://docs.oracle.com/javase/tutorial/essential/concurrency/) for a good background, but here are the basics:

 - A thread is the thing that's running your code.
 (Behind the scenes it's using a `Thread` object which is just a standard Java class, and there's a lot more to it than that, but that's the most basic definition I could come up with.)
 - Code you've seen so far has mostly used one thread.
 Your functions are called one after the other, in order.